 I created nomagicbullets.org as a publishing label.
 It is the imprint under which I published my documentary, Conspiracy Theorists Lie (2015) and plan to publish other projects in the future.

 The cover photo for this blog was taken from an actual 1895 train wreck in Paris, France.
 I realize it was a tragic event for the people who were killed at the time but now, well over 100 years later, I find some humor in the idea that the conductor might emerge from the rubble and exclaim, “This must be the place.”
 I also like the fact that 1895 marks the birth of cinema, when the Lumiere brothers had their first paid screening of short films, coincidentally, in Paris.
 The name of this blog, however, had nothing to do with train crashes or movies when I first borrowed it from the Talking Heads song, “This must be the place;” I just really like the song.

 Want to book a speaking engagement?
 Check out my SpeakerHub account.
+Want to hire me for video work, writing, or another position?
+Check out my LinkedIn page.
 Want to book an interview or just have a question?
-Email JAMESKLAMBERT45 [at] GMAIL [dot] COM.
+Email JKLFEEDBACK [at] GMAIL [dot] COM.
 You can also follow me on Twitter, Facebook, Instagram, and YouTube.